ShrestAgarwal/Social-Media-Wall/README.md

 ## Assumptions

-- List of friends, notifications, and profile data are hardcoded.
+- List of friends, notifications dropdown, and profile dropdown are hardcoded.
-- The chat window is always visible at the bottom right corner of the screen.
+- The chat window is always visible at the bottom right corner of the screen and is collapsed at start.
-- The design is kept simple and can be modified as needed.
+- The design is kept simple.

 ## Project Structure

 - `public/`: Contains the HTML template.
-- `src/`: Contains all the React components and styles.
+- `src/`: Contains all the React components.
 - `App.js`: Main component that renders the entire application.
 - `components/`: Contains individual components for the menu bar, posts, chat window, etc.
 - `styles.css`: Contains the CSS styles for the application.